 The blond walked over and rubbed my shoulders.
 "Remember, I have a sailboat, and I am taking you to Mustique," said the heavily accented Swede voice.
 I looked at the blue eyes, the perpetually sunburned nose of a Nordic who didn't belong in the tropics, the boyish charm that had made me want to perform nasty acts with him all night long.

 "Why don't I get us some coffee?
 You can pack and settle things with Lijsbet," he said.

 What was his name, something English, began with an A...
 Arnie, I think?
-He probably had one of those names with lots of those double As and funny looking Os that are twenty letters long and that no one could pronounce.
+He probably had one of those names with lots of those double As and funny looking Os that are 20 letters long and no one could pronounce.
 Arnie quit rubbing my shoulders and started dressing.
 He walked toward the terrace and flashed a killer smile at me.
 "Has anyone seen my other shoe?"
 He walked in the direction of the squawking bird.
 This was going to be a good day.

-Arnie and I had a beautiful lunch of grilled lobster on a terrace that looked over the harbor.
+Arnie and I had a beautiful lunch of grilled lobster on a terrace looking over the harbor.
 We walked down hill to the docks, went down into the cabin of the sailboat, and I stowed my things.
 I felt Arnie's arms come from behind and reach around my waist.
 I turned around, and we kissed.
 He pulled his shirt over his head and asked, "Do you want to smoke a joint?"
 Everyone has such bourgeois habits these days.
 Can't anyone just fuck anymore?

 He went home to get clothes and for a run to the liquor store.
 Luckily I had packed a bikini in my carry-on.
 I changed into the swimsuit and grabbed my book and sunglasses.
 I lay down on the forward deck and started rubbing on suntan lotion.
 I could see Arnie running down the hill waving his hands frantically.